winwiz1/crisp-react/README.md

 * Overall simplicity.
 For any starter project or boilerplate, the probability of having bugs/issues down the track increases along with the amount of code.
 It is shown by the code size badge and can be checked for any GitHub repository using the link: `https://img.shields.io/github/languages/code-size/<user-name>/<repo-name>`.
 For Crisp React, the React client and the Express backend each contribute ~50% of the codebase.<br/>The code size of other starter projects was a main motivation to develop this solution.
 The other projects were enjoyable for learning purposes however the amount of code was percieved to be excessive for use in production.

 * CSS Handling.
 The following three CSS handling approaches can be used:

  1. Plain CSS: Simple and performant with the burden to track name collisions created by multiple components using rulesets with similarly named class selectors.

  2. CSS Modules:  Performant with convenience of name collisions resolved automatically and drawback of possible rule repetition leading to an increase in size of the resulting stylesheet.

  3. CSS-in-JS: Developer’s convenience with more flexible CSS adjusted if needed during its construction at run-time.
 The application logic that drives CSS adjustments (for example, driven by the shape of data received) can be sophisticated and challenging to be expressed via CSS created at build time.
-Overall this approach translates into self-adjusting components and generally better development speed with possible rule repetition on the downside along with a performance penalty caused by dependency on script bundles download, parsing and execution.
+Overall this approach translates into self-contained and self-adjusting components, development speed and better codebase maintainability (especially when multiple developers or teams are involved).
+The advantages come at the price of possible rule repetition along with a performance penalty caused by dependency on script bundles download, parsing and execution.

-    The solution innovatively allows to use each approach as a sole CSS handling technique or combine it with any or both of the remaining two approaches - with no configuration effort.
+    The solution allows to use each approach as a sole CSS handling technique or combine it with any or both of the remaining two approaches - with no configuration effort.
 More details are available under the [CSS Handling](#css-handling) heading.

 * API.
 The backend communicates with a cloud service on behalf of clients and makes data available via an API endpoint.
 It's consumed by the clients.
 The Name Lookup API is used as a sample:
     ![API Screenshot](docs/screenshots/api.png)